 United States is believed to be where Buttercrunch originates from.

-This plant info is provided by the myfolia gardener's wiki.
-All details about Butterhead lettuce 'Buttercrunch' have been kindly provided by our members.
+This variety plant info is provided by the myfolia gardener's wiki.
+All details about Buttercrunch have been kindly provided by our members.